| GENERAL INFO (Jump to Diary)|

 In one area, a huge swamp plain

-is covered in these real special plants, found nowhere else - and
+is covered in these real special plants, found nowhere else - the

 through half a meter of peat-mosses and other plants.